-- Traffic management improvements Outcomes of assessment will prioritise the following : - o Implementation of a 20mph limit throughout the town - Installation of traffic calming measures - Use of ANPR cameras and other technology to reduce speeding and unauthorised access to the town by HGVs - o Implementation of one-way traffic systems - Improvement and creation of local footpaths as listed in the Green Spaces Paper - Improvements to the public realm at the town centre - Improvements to the management of water courses to reduce the risk of flooding - Contributions to the cost of providing new and improved facilities for sports and recreation, including a swimming pool - Improved provision for youth groups including a new, refurbished or extended building - New and improved community facilities including facilities at St Leonards Church
+Outcomes of assessment will prioritise the following:

+- o Implementation of a 20mph limit throughout the town - o Installation of traffic calming measures - Use of ANPR cameras and other technology to reduce speeding and unauthorised access to the town by HGVs - o Implementation of one-way traffic systems - Improvement and creation of local footpaths as listed in the Green Spaces Paper (WNDP 10) - Improvements to the public realm at the town centre - Improvements to the management of water courses to reduce the risk of flooding - Contributions to the cost of providing new and improved facilities for sports and recreation, including a swimming pool - Improved provision for youth groups including a new, refurbished or extended building - New and improved community facilities including facilities at St Leonards Church

-7. DEVELOPMENT SITES
+6. DEVELOPMENT SITES

-7.1 Site selection process
+6.1 Site selection process

-The evaluation, assessment, selection and allocation of development sites for the Watlington Neighbourhood Development Plan was led by the Development Sites group of the WNDP Forum, and assessed and approved by the NDP Coordination Group, NDP Steering Committee and then the full council of the Watlington Parish Council.
+The evaluation, assessment, selection and allocation of development sites for the Watlington Neighbourhood Development Plan was led by the Development Sites group of the WNDP Forum, and assessed and approved by the NDP Coordination Group, NDP Steering Committee and then the Full Council of the Watlington Parish Council.

 In determining the development sites likely to best meet Watlington's objectives, 42 potential sites were considered including all the sites identified in the SODC Strategic Housing Land Availability Assessment for Watlington 2013.
-22 were confirmed as being 'available' (using the guidelines included in the NPPF of March 2012).
+22 were confirmed as being 'available' during the period of the plan (using the guidelines included in the NPPF of March 2012).
 Of these 22 sites, two are located in Pyrton Parish, so could not be allocated in the WNDP.
-It was decided that a further 4 sites, offering 5 or fewer housing units each, would be treated as 'windfall' sites and dealt with by the normal parish planning process.
+It was decided that a further four sites, offering up to 5 new houses each, would be treated as 'windfall' sites and determined through the normal parish planning process.

 The remaining 16 sites were then assessed further against agreed selection criteria, sustainability objectives and the three options raised in Consultation exercises on housing development in the town (including the 'Vision, Objectives and Options' paper).
+A Flood Risk Sequential Test was also carried out for each of the sites (WNDP14).
 The final allocation of sites has been determined by this detailed assessment for their ability to deliver the foreseeable housing needs identified by the SODC and WNDP, to contribute towards a resolution of road traffic issues and to support the other key objectives and policies of the Plan.

-Detailed information on the process and assessment criteria used in the selection of sites is in the Environmental Statement and Development Sites Topic Paper.
+Detailed information on the process and assessment criteria used in the selection of sites is in the WNDP 4 Sustainability Appraisal and Environmental Statement and WNDP 12 Development Sites Topic Paper.

-7.2 Development Choices
+6.2 Development Choices